Non-Metal Chemistry

 The following are some of the basic concepts of non-metal chemistry:

 - Electronegativity: Electronegativity is a measure of an atom's ability to attract electrons towards itself.
-Non-metals have a higher electronegativity than metals.
+Non-metals have a higher electronegativity than metals, leading to the formation of covalent bonds.

-- Oxidation number: The oxidation number of an atom is the charge it would have if all of its electrons were transferred to the most electronegative atom in a compound.
+- Oxidation number: The oxidation number of an atom is the charge it would have if all its bonding electrons were assigned to the more electronegative atom.
+This is a useful tool for balancing redox reactions.

 - Valence electrons: Valence electrons are the electrons in the outermost energy level of an atom.
-Non-metals typically have 4 or fewer valence electrons.
+Non-metals typically have 4 to 8 valence electrons, influencing their bonding behavior.

 Equipment and Techniques